By Joanne Jeffries. Last Updated 22nd September 2021. Welcome to this guide covering Doncaster Sheffield airport accident claims.

 Part of the job of airport staff is making sure that the passengers are safe, but they themselves have the right to be as safe as possible in their workplace.
 One of the riskiest roles for staff in an airport is loading and unloading baggage, which will be addressed in the next session.
 Accidents that could possibly occur can include slips, trips and falls (responsible for 24% of airport workplace injuries) or being struck by a vehicle at the airport (responsible for 5% of airport workplace injuries).
 Other incidents that might occur could include being exposed to hazardous materials or being assaulted or threatened in the workplace.

-If you were hurt while working at an airport and your employer is responsible through their negligence of failing to uphold health and safety then you could make a compensation claim against them.
-For more information about accident claims for injuries at work you can read this guide here.
+If you were hurt while working at an airport and your employer is responsible through their negligence of failing to uphold health and safety then you could make Doncaster Sheffield airport accident claims against them.
+For more information about accident claims for an accident at work you can read this guide here.

 Baggage handlers are more at risk of injury than other airport workers according to the HSE.
 This is because they are most exposed to manual handling injuries and because they spend more time working around moving machinery than other airport staff.
 Injuries relating to lifting and handling of goods at airports amounts to 39% of all work related injuries in that sector and being struck by falling objects amounts to 13%